DRH001/Rattle/README.md

-# DENSE
+# Rattle
 A new esoteric programming language

-`DENSE` is just a placeholder name - suggestions would be appreciated!
+`Rattle` is just a placeholder name - suggestions would be appreciated (although I may end up keeping this, as this is built off of Python)

 This language uses a very particular format: